-6 Raise the AUX knob 1 of each channel to an appropriate level, and switch the PRE/POST setting in the upper line as desired.
+Raise the AUX knob 1 of each channel to an appropriate level, and switch the PRE/POST setting in the upper line as desired.

-With the settings so far, the signal from the track channel will be sent from AUX bus 1 via the STEREO/ AUX OUT jack to the external effect processor.
+With the settings so far, the signal from the track channel will be sent from AUX bus 1 via the STE-REO/AUX OUT jack to the internal effect.

-7 Use the Quick Navigate section [RECORD] key to access the MIXDOWN page of the RECORD screen, and make the settings shown below.
+Use the Quick Navigate section [RECORD] key to access the MIXDOWN page of the RECORD screen, and make the settings shown below.